angular/angular/aio/content/guide/upgrade.md

 ### Configure a custom route matcher for AngularJS routes

-To configure the Angular router, you must define a route for AngularJS URLs.
+To configure the Angular Router, you must define a route for AngularJS URLs.
 To match those URLs, you add a route configuration that uses the `matcher` property.
 The `matcher` allows you to use custom pattern matching for URL paths.
-The Angular router tries to match on more specific routes such as static and variable routes first.
+The Angular Router tries to match on more specific routes such as static and variable routes first.
 When it doesn't find a match, it then looks at custom matchers defined in your route configuration.
 If the custom matchers don't match a route, it then goes to catch-all routes, such as a 404 page.

 The following example defines a custom matcher function for AngularJS routes.